Have you ever finished a pumping session feeling great, only to look down at your penis and see a newly formed blister?

 However, most people will pop a blister if it gets too large or if it looks like it will pop soon anyway.

-Make sure to sterilize a needle or pin before popping it, and gently puncture the edge of the blister, trying to not create a large hole.
-This is so that you can keep as much of the blister as possible to still cover the underlying skin, even if it's popped.
+If you choose to pop the blister, make sure to sterilize a needle or pin first, and gently puncture the edge of the blister, trying to not create a large hole.
+This is so you can keep as much of the blister in tact as possible to still cover the underlying skin, even if it's popped.

 Regardless of whether you leave it in tact, you pop it, or it bursts on its own, follow these steps: